-Deferred pension outflows totaling \$2,772,519 resulting from the University's contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
-The deferred inflows totaling \$4,983,867 resulting from the difference between projected and actual earnings on pension plan investments will be recognized in pension expense over five years.
-The deferred inflows totaling \$339,434 resulting from differences between expected and actual experience will be recognized in pension expense using the average expected remaining service life of the plan participants.
-The average expected remaining life of the plan participants is determined by taking the calculated total future service future service years of the plan participants divided by the number of people in the Plan including retirees.
-The total future service years of the plan participants are estimated at 6.32 years at June 30, 2014 and are determined using the mortality, termination, retirement and disability assumptions associated with the Plan.
+Deferred pension outflows totaling \$2,563,415 resulting from the University's contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+The deferred inflows totaling \$2,263,481 resulting from the difference between projected and actual earnings on pension plan investments will be recognized in pension expense over five years.
+The deferred outflows totaling \$1,064,612 resulting from changes in assumptions and deferred inflows totaling \$946,667 resulting from the changes of assumptions will be recognized in pension expense using the average expected remaining service life of the plan participants.
+The average expected remaining life of the plan participants is determined by taking the calculated total future service future service years of the plan divided by the number of people in the plan including retirees.
+The total future service years of the plan are estimated at 6.22 years at June 30, 2015 and are determined using the mortality, termination, retirement and disability assumptions associated with the plan.